Linden Gaydosh: Professional career

+CFL draft

-Gaydosh was ranked as the 2nd best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2013 CFL Draft.
+Gaydosh was ranked as the 2nd best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2013 CFL draft.
 He ranked 3rd best in both the December and April (final) rankings.
 Gaydosh had arguably the best performance of the 2013 CFL Combine.
-Duane Forde said that, "If rankings were based solely on the combine Linden Gaydosh would be the number one guy.".
+Duane Forde said that, "If rankings were based solely on the combine Linden Gaydosh would be the number one guy."